 This weekend, Ine looked out the apartment window to see the neighbour’s cat harassing a baby seagull – chasing it up and down the path, backing it into a corner.
 It looked terrified.

 I went out and shooed away the cat and the bird ran out to the front of the house and into the road.
-So, I scooped it up before any cars hit it and popped him in my basement for safe-keeping.
+So, I scooped it up before any cars hit it and popped him in my basement for safe-keeping from the cats and cars.

 When you find a bird, you aren’t really meant to take them in.
 Whilst it is a myth that once you have touched a bird the parents will reject it, you are meant to leave them where they are for the parents to find and protect.